async-labs/drizzle/README.md

 - One-click refunds.
 - Stripe integration.
 - Customizable UI.
 - Social proof.
+Show how many people have purchased your content to encourage others to sign up.
-- Curated lists: Newest, Popular lists.
+- Content recommendations below each paywall.
+Curated lists include: Newest content, Popular content.
 - Footer bar and in-site links.
 - Mailgun and Mailchimp integration.
-- Welcome email and email notifications.
+- Set up a custom welcome email to new signups.
+Send email notifications to any group of users.
 - Set up single payments.
-- Set up subscriptions.
+- Set up monthly subscriptions.
-- Set up Free Trial for subscriptions.
+- Set up a Free Trial offer for subscriptions.
 - Ability to create single sign-on system accross multiple websites.
-- Set up on Wordpress or Drupal site via plugin or module (via API key).
+- Set up on Wordpress or Drupal site with our plugin or module (via API key).

 ### Commercial license
 - Paywall videos
 - Metered paywall
-- Lead generation (ask for verified email instead of payment)
+- Lead generation (ask for verified email address instead of a payment to access content)
 - Daily pass
-- Curated lists: Trending, Similar.
+- Additional content recommendations below each paywall.
+Curated lists: Trending content, Similar content.
-- Referral feature
+- Referral program
 - Discount code for subscriptions
 - Annual and Weekly subscriptions
 - Section-specific subscriptions
-- Export users data
+- Export user data

 # Setup of Publishers app (./publishers)
 In my local build, I use node v5.7.0 and npm 3.8.2 inside all apps.